-Cryoneurolysis:
+<H2>Cryoneurolysis

 To prepare for cryoneurolysis, the skin at the injection sites was swabbed with chlorhexidine to reduce infection risk.
 Local injections of 1% lidocaine were performed to anesthetize the entry points.
-A 16-gauge angiocatheter was inserted to guide the cryoprobe, enhance the echogenicity of the ultrasound, and shield the skin from the cold cryoprobe.
+A sixteen-gauge angiocatheter was inserted to guide the cryoprobe, enhance the echogenicity of the ultrasound, and shield the skin from the cold cryoprobe.
 The probe was inserted through the catheter, and target nerves were located using ultrasound guidance, and electrical stimulation (less than 1 mA at 1Hz).
 Each lesion consisted of a freezing and thawing cycle lasting 106 seconds.
 No adverse events were reported during or directly after the treatment.

-First lower extremity procedure:
+<H2>First lower extremity procedure

 The severe deformity of the right hip suggested that multiple muscles were co-contracting simultaneously in addition to the orthopedic deformity.
 Potential side effects were communicated, and consent was given to perform cryoneurolysis using the Iovera Handheld Systema, a free-standing unit that uses liquid nitrous oxide capsules.
 The severe hip adduction was addressed by targeting the bilateral anterior and posterior divisions of the obturator nerve as described by MacRae et al, 2023.4 Hip flexion may be caused by multiple muscles.
-5 The rectus femoris anatomy for cryoneurolysis was described by Boissonnalt et al in 2024, and the addition of the underlying vastus intermedius is shown in Figure 3.
+5 The rectus femoris anatomy for cryoneurolysis was described by Boissonnalt et al in 2024, and the addition of the underlying vastus intermedius is shown in fig 3.
 The iliacus portion of the iliopsoas was only seen after treatment of the rectus femoris, which allowed for hip extension and visualization of this muscle under ultrasound and was treated intramuscularly.
 The right sartorius muscle was later added during a repeat cryoneurolysis to help reduce the hip flexion contracture, as it is a hip flexor.
-The sartorius was located on ultrasound above the rectus femoris, adjacent to the femoral vessels (Figure 3).
+The sartorius was located on ultrasound above the rectus femoris, adjacent to the femoral vessels (fig 3).
 The knee flexion was addressed by treating the hamstring muscle groups intramuscularly as they flex the knee adding to the flexion movement about the hips.7 The intramuscular sciatic nerve branches of the semimembranosus and semitendinosus were localized 5-10 cm below the subgluteal fold.
-The treated muscles are listed in Table 1.
+The treated muscles are listed in table 1.

-Results for lower extremities:
+<H2>Results for lower extremities

-After the cryoneurolysis procedure, immediate improvements in range of motion were demonstrated and the patient reported being “happy with the extra movement” for bilateral knee extension (Figure 2, Table 2) and hip extension and abduction.
-Improvements were also seen at 3, 6, and 9-month follow-ups, sustained in the left leg (Table 2, 3).
-For hip abduction, improvements were sustained up to 9 months, with a peak for the left and right side at 6 and 2 months, respectively.
-Between the three and 9-month follow-up, the abduction of the osteoarthritic right hip gradually lessened but remained improved from baseline.
+After the cryoneurolysis procedure, immediate improvements in range of motion were demonstrated and the patient reported being “happy with the extra movement” for bilateral knee extension (fig 2, table 2) and hip extension and abduction.
+Improvements were also seen at six, three, and nine-month follow-ups, sustained in the left leg (tables 2, 3).
+For hip abduction, improvements were sustained up to nine months, with a peak for the left and right side at six and two months, respectively.
+Between the three and nine-month follow-up, the abduction of the osteoarthritic right hip gradually lessened but remained improved from baseline.
 The patient’s tone as measured on the Modified Ashworth Scale did not decrease significantly, possibly due to the severe joint restrictions as well as joint pain and pressure ulcers.

-Repeat lower extremity cryoneurolysis:
+<H2>Repeat lower extremity cryoneurolysis

-At 9 months, spasms driven by the hip pain returned as the nerve regrew; therefore, repeat cryoneurolysis was deemed necessary (Table 1).
-Immediately after the repeat procedure, increases in right hip and knee ROM were reestablished (Table 3, 4).
-Two months following the repeat procedure, there were improvements seen in ROM in left and right hip abduction of 5° each, left and right knee extension of 5° and 40°, respectively, and inter-knee distance of 2 cm (Table 3).
+At 9 months, spasms driven by the hip pain returned as the nerve regrew; therefore, repeat cryoneurolysis was deemed necessary (table 1).
+Immediately after the repeat procedure, increases in right hip and knee ROM were reestablished (table 3, 4).
+Two months following the repeat procedure, there were improvements seen in ROM in left and right hip abduction of 5° each, left and right knee extension of 5° and 40°, respectively, and inter-knee distance of two cm (table 3).
 A decrease in left hip abduction tone was also noted.
 The presentation and technique for the lower extremity are found in Video 1.

-Cryoneurolysis for upper extremities:
+<H2>Cryoneurolysis for upper extremities